phillips109/tax-bash/README.md

 I find it works well, but a graphical interface could certainly be written in the future.
 Then the program might be call Tax-python or Tax-lisp.

-The interface is concattenated from the files in the subdirectory TaxBash plus the ../Files/startMenu2 file.
+The interface is concatenated from the files in the subdirectory TaxBash plus the ../Files/startMenu2 file.
 The parts of the interface are easy to find and edit in the TaxBash subdirectory.

 ## The seventh folder, 7app, is the tax-bash application ready for download.